taeminhong-zemotion/sandbox/README.md

-# Sandbox
+# What is this repository?

-This repository was made for trials of Github service.
+I use this repository to found out how Github works.